 Okay, so I have to tell you that I simply shopped my home to make this mantel.
 Most everything is either found or cost a few bucks at the flea market or thrift store.

-My old paint pails are my favorite planters with faux stems from the dollar store and a small plant from a Mother’s Day banquet.
+Also, my old paint pails are my favorite planters with faux stems from the dollar store and a small plant from a Mother’s Day banquet.

-This frame was found during city clean up along with my recent credenza makeover.
+Not only did I have fun sourcing natural items, but also this frame was found during city clean up along with my recent credenza makeover.
 I think it works perfect with our love for birds.

-My flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.
+Further, my flea market sifter screen with botanical prints and magnets fills in the gap nicely on the side.

-In addition, if you love this clock idea, then you’ll also love this faux clock face table my youngest son and I did here from some trashure.
+Furthermore, if you love this clock idea, then you’ll also love this faux clock face table my youngest son and I did here from some trashure.

-In addition, pin and share this tutorial so you can whip one up to impress your friends.
+Above all, pin and share this tutorial so you can whip one up to impress your friends.
 You can even make one for them too! ♥